leoslamas/book-green-threads-explained/README.md

 ## Portability and issues

-Currently there is an issue I have with the `asm!`macro that doesn't compile in release mode.
+Currently there is an issue I have with the `llvm_asm!`macro that doesn't compile in release mode.
 It seems to be related to the `"=m"`constraint I use in the inline macro.

 **Edit 2019-06-21:**
 I've decided to work around this and change the inline assembly to compile and run on release builds.